Celebrating

 Liberty Bell 7 Image Library

 They say a photo is worth a thousand words.
-More than that, images take us back in time to evoke the emotions of the moment.
+More than that, images take us back in time to evoke the moment's emotions.

 Cosmosphere has curated hundreds of photos of the Liberty Bell 7 mission.